Chapter 32 : Shades of Calamity

 “You don't tell me what to do,” breathed Albus.

 Elias opened his mouth to retort, but what happened next silenced him completely.
 The giant orb that had emerged from the two connected spells gave a powerful shake and sent the ground quaking.
 The entire far side of Azkaban slid into the ocean, and blindingly white blasts shot from the middle of the Priori Incantatem.
-Harry's wand gave an abrupt jolt, and a white wisp emerged from the tip of his wand, and it whirled around the two men before settling in peacefully in between them.
-It elongated and started to take the shape of human, and finally its identity was known as his face formed.
+Harry's wand gave an abrupt jolt, and a white wisp emerged from the tip of his wand.
+It whirled around the two men before settling in peacefully in between them.
+It elongated and started to take the shape of human, and finally, its identity was known as his face formed.

-Alaric's silhouetted ghostly-figure turned to face Harry.
+Alaric's ghostly silhouette turned to face Harry.
 His expression was blank, his eyes full of something Harry couldn't quite comprehend, and then his face formed a smile.
 Alaric inclined his head, and a metallic voice left his lips.
-"Mr. Potter."
+“Mr. Potter.”

 Harry turned back to face Albus in horror.
 “You really killed him, didn't you, Albus?
 You killed Alaric...”

-Harry though, knowing this still remained inside of Albus, turned towards Namken who was still frozen in shock.
+Harry though, knowing this still remained inside of Albus, turned toward Namken, who was still frozen in shock.